-No. After you are placed with a host family we may ask for translations of a few things if needed for the visa process.
-Please note: you will only need to translate the one page of your transcript that indicates you've taken a French course.
-Short-term au pairs do not need to translate documents.
+No. After you are placed with a host family we may ask for translations of a few things if needed for the visa process (long-term au pairs only).

-In the unlikely event that we are unable to place you, we will refund your program fee.
-We will keep you posted throughout the placement process.
+In the unlikely event that we’re unable to place you, we’ll refund your deposit.
+We’ll keep you posted throughout the placement process.